tunnelvisionlabs/aicabinets/README.md

 The suite currently verifies the extension namespace loads, the helper utilities reset the active model cleanly, and shared tolerances work for geometry assertions.

+UI dialog tests also stream DevTools console errors back to TestUp.
+The `TC_DialogConsoleErrors` case opens the Insert dialog, performs a basic interaction, and asserts that no `console.error`, `window.onerror`, or unhandled Promise rejection occurred; dedicated fixtures exercise failure scenarios.
+Warnings are recorded for review but do not fail the suite.

 To print the effective defaults (shipped JSON merged with user overrides), run:

 ```sh